 Your generator is designed to be ready at a moment’s notice, and the best way to keep it that way is with a consistent maintenance routine.
 Most Generac generators need a professional check-up at least once a year.
 During this visit, a technician will perform essential tasks like changing the oil and air filter, inspecting the battery, checking spark plugs, and running a full diagnostic test.
 This proactive approach helps catch small issues before they become major problems during a storm.
 Following a professional maintenance plan is the simplest way to ensure your generator is always prepared to power your home.

-Prepare Your Generator for Every Season
+Get Your Generator Ready for Any Season

 Here in Southeastern Pennsylvania, we experience the full range of seasons, and each one presents unique challenges for your generator.
 In the fall, it’s important to keep the area around your unit clear of falling leaves and debris to ensure proper airflow.
 During winter, you’ll want to prevent snow and ice from blocking the vents and exhaust.
 A professional service visit can help prepare your generator for whatever the weather brings, making sure it’s ready for a summer thunderstorm or a winter ice storm.
 Annual check-ups are key to keeping your generator in top shape year-round.